Chart Color Schemes

 Employment conditions in Burleigh Waters demonstrate exceptional strength compared to most Australian markets

-Burleigh Waters has a skilled workforce with prominent representation in essential services sectors.
-Its unemployment rate was 2.0% as of the past year.
+Burleigh Waters has a skilled workforce with well-represented essential services sectors.
+Its unemployment rate was 2.1% in the past year, with an estimated employment growth of 2.3%.

 Frequently Asked Questions - Employment